pryv/dev-site/source/faq-api.md

 ## Authentication

-### I'm getting the "invalid credentials" on the auth.login error although my fields are correct
+### I'm getting the "invalid credentials" error on the auth.login call although my fields are correct

 ```json
 {